 Canva is a template-based online platform where you can find templates, stock images, and vectors for almost any type of design you need.
 Presentation design, poster, business card, even logo templates, you name it.

-It’s good for making a blog image, social media posts, presentation, or anything digital that changes often and doesn’t need high resolution.
+It’s good for making blog images, social media posts, presentations, or anything digital that changes often and doesn’t need high resolution.
 Notice that I said “digital”?
 You’ll see why later in this article.

 What’s Adobe Illustrator best for?

 The famous Adobe Illustrator is good for many things, anything graphic design really.
-It’s commonly used for making a professional logo design, drawing illustrations, branding, typography, UI, UX, print design, etc.
+It’s commonly used for making professional logo designs, drawing illustrations, branding, typography, UI, UX, print design, etc.

 It’s good for both print and digital.
 If you need to print out your design, Illustrator is your top choice because it can save files in higher resolutions, and also you can add bleeds.

 In the comparison review below, you will see the differences in features, ease of use, accessibility, formats & compatibility, and pricing between Adobe Illustrator and Canva.